open/close all folders

 - In Frisky Dingo Grace Ryan uses some of Xander Crews's sperm she froze to impregnate herself.
 An unrelated ant-mutation causes it to go horribly, horribly wrong.

 - On Metalocalypse, Lavona Succuboso and her Amazon Brigade, Succuboso Explosion, want Nathan Explosion's sperm so they can give birth to an army of perfect heavy metal warriors.
 Interestingly enough, Lavona's perfectly fine with Nathan dying after she gets the DNA.
+They are thwarted by Murderface Taking the Bullet the first time, and the second time by a drunk Toki whacking her with a vodka bottle.

 - On The Cleveland Show, Cleveland runs into a woman who had a crush on him in high school and starts hanging out with her because of the boost to his ego.
 Eventually she drugs him, ties him to her bed naked, puts on a pair of latex gloves... let's just say the finale involves a fertility doctor, a turkey baster, and, for some reason, hot air balloons.

-- A slight variation in the DCAU: Amanda Waller wanted to create another Batman, but rather than do it the old-fashioned way, she hunted up a couple with similar psychological profiles to Bruce Wayne's parents, rewrote the father's spermies to match Bruce's DNA, then arranged to have the couple killed when the young proto-Bats reached the proper age.
+- A slight variation in the DC Animated Universe: Amanda Waller wanted to create another Batman, but rather than do it the old-fashioned way, she hunted up a couple with similar psychological profiles to Bruce Wayne's parents, rewrote the father's spermies to match Bruce's DNA, then arranged to have the couple killed when the young proto-Bats reached the proper age.
 The assassin (whom the show heavily implied was The Phantasm) chickened out at the last minute, but in a stunning Contrived Coincidence, the kid's father was killed a few years later anyway.
 The result?
 Terry McGinnis.